setupProject calls a sequence of functions in this order:

 in the order provided.
 These will be parsed locally (not

-), so they will not create globally accessible objects.
+the .GlobalEnv), so they will not create globally accessible objects.
 NOTE:

-is run 2x within setupProject
+options is run 2x within setupProject, once before setupPaths and once

-.
+after setupPackages.
 This occurs because many packages use options for their

-behaviour (need them set before e.g., Require::require
+behaviour (need them set before e.g., Require::require is run; but many packages

-at startup.
+also change options at startup.
 See details.

 See setup.

-, however, this named list will be
+Optional.
+Similar to options, however, this named list will be

 returned, i.e., there are no side effects.